Fall 2013 Rec Soccer Registration is Open

 8. How do the FSC coaches differ from other coaches in the FM area?

 Nearly all our recreational coaches have already undergone a 2-hour coaching education program before they step on the field with their team.
 Recreational coaches at some of the other clubs do not enjoy this important benefit.
-Many of our coaches are enrolling in extensive, i.e. 18-hour coaching education programs to enhance their expertise.
+Many of our coaches are enrolling in extensive, i.e. 20-hour or 40-hour coaching education programs to enhance their expertise.
 The club encourages this and pays for this.
 This does not happen with most other clubs.

 9. How many kids does each coach have on their team?